-The organization prepares its financial statements in accordance with generally accepted accounting principles promulgated in the United States of America (U.S. GAAP) for not-for-profits (NFPs).
+The organization prepares its financial statements in accordance with generally accepted accounting principles promulgated in the United States of America (U.S. GAAP) for not-for-profit (NFP) entities.
 The significant accounting and reporting policies used by the organization are described subsequently to enhance the usefulness and understandability of the financial statements.